 • Agency – agents carrying out sales and lettings for both individuals and commercial organisations.

-• Brokerage – buying and selling often in the commercial sector or in the residential sector high value properties, can also include valuations.
+• Brokerage – buying and selling often in the commercial sector or in the residential sector high value properties, this can also include valuations.

 • Property management – block management, tenancy management and the management of commercial buildings.